tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/how-to-fix-permission-troubles.md

-If you encounter an "Unable to write" message for plugins, you should put the following directives into your `/wp-content/plugins/.htaccess` manually instead of enabling this option :
+If you encounter an "Unable to write" message for plugins, you should put the following directives into your `/wp-content/plugins/.htaccess` manually instead of enabling this option:

 {% highlight text %}
 # BEGIN IP Geo Block